Carnivorous plants

 Sarracenia Trumpet pitcher plants

-This genus contains 8 to 14 species, depending on authority.
-It is distributed from western Canada eastwards to the Great Lake area, Labrador, and Newfoundland, and thence southwards through the easternmost United States southwards to Alabama and Florida.
-Like Nepenthes, these plants are equipped with a slippery peristome, and an operculum.
+A genus with 8 to 14 species, depending on authority.
+These plants are distributed from western Canada eastwards to the Great Lake area, Labrador, and Newfoundland, and thence southwards through the eastern United States to Alabama and Florida.

 Sarracenia flava Yellow pitcher plant